clD11/algorithm-design-and-analysis/README.md

-# Coursera - Algorithm Design and Analysis
+# Coursera - Algorithms Design and Analysis

 ### Divide and Conquer